evgenyneu/Scrollable/README.md

 1. In view controller's `viewDidLoad`, call:

 ```
-TegScrolledContent.createContentView(scrollView)
+Scrollable.createContentView(scrollView)
 ```

 ## How it works

-`TegScrolledContent.createContentView` function creates a **content view** and embeds all scroll view subviews in it.
+`Scrollable.createContentView` function creates a **content view** and embeds all scroll view subviews in it.
 Then it goes through all scroll view constraints and moves them into the **content view**.

 ## Troubleshooting